National Student Exchange

 You can use the search menu to narrow your search by state, major, type of institution, and city or campus size.

 You can click on the name of an individual NSE institution to go to their program page on the NSE website.

 You can search the site by state and by major.

 We recommend you focus on finding the institution that will best fulfill your academic requirements rather than choosing a school or state based solely on its location.
 Many of us would pick Hawaii, California or Florida given a free choice but are the courses offered at those institutions going to keep you on track to graduate on time?!

 Pay careful attention to the information regarding;

-- the cost of room and board
+- the cost of accommodation and meal plan

 - housing availability and housing contract obligations